clanfear/CSSS508/Lectures/Week4/CSSS508_week4_data_structures.md

 ```

-Sublists Can Be of Length > 1
+Subsetted Lists Can Be of Length > 1
 ====================================================================================
 incremental: true